 S skills Remember the Mass Effect trilogy's class system?
 Well forget it right now, because it's gone forever.
 Now as you level up you'll unlock skill points that can be spent on any skill in any discipline you choose, unhindered by the constraints of a rigid class structure.
 That said, remnants of the old system remain in the form of 'profiles'.
 So, pump points into biotic abilities and you'll eventually unlock the Adept profile, which you can equip to gain a variety of biotic buffs.
 Similarly, if you want to focus entirely on unlocking tech powers, you'll gain access to the Engineer profile, which grants access to a handy combat drone.
 As you progress through the game, you can expect to unlock a variety of different profiles, and will be able to switch between them depending on the environments or enemies you're up against.
 As for the type of skills on offer, they're divided into passive and active, and many active abilities feature an alternate fire mode, activated by holding the relevant button.
-You can activate your Overload ability, for instance, to send a bolt of electrostatic energy chaining from target to target. tempest The Tempest, Andromeda's answer to the original trilogy's Normandy, isn't just a sleek ride - it's a technologically advanced stealth ship that more than makes up for a lack of heavy armour or gun emplacements by being far and away the fastest vessel in her class.
-She's well-equipped, too, featuring a research room for analysing scanner samples, a meeting room for video conferences and a bespoke cargo bay to house the Nomad rover.
+You can activate your Overload ability, for instance, to send a bolt of electrostatic energy chaining from target to target. tempest The Tempest, Andromeda's answer to the original trilogy's Normandy, isn't just a sleek ride-it's a technologically advanced stealth ship that more than makes up for a lack of heavy armor or gun emplacements by being far and away the fastest vessel in her class.
+She's well-equipped, too, featuring a research room for analyzing scanner samples, a meeting room for video conferences, and a bespoke cargo bay to house the Nomad rover.
 Thankfully, you're able to stroll from one end of the ship to the other without enduring a single loading screen.
 There's also the Pathfinder's cabin, which naturally features a swanky king-size bed.
-ABOVE The new skill system is so flexible that dedicated players can unlock every skill in the RIGHT You can also level up individual profiles, which then provide you with even greater buffs to your obilities.
-BELOW You won't have to worry about fuelling up your ship this time.
+BELOW You won't have to worry about fueling up your ship this time.
 Hallelujah.